MicrosoftDocs/ef-core-for-beginners/README.md

 1. Install the [ContosoPizza database](.devcontainer/data/ContosoPizza.dacpac) on an accessible SQL Server instance.
 Use a tool like Azure Data Studio or SQL Server Management Studio.
 1. Open the entire repository folder in Visual Studio Code.
 1. Review the recommended extensions and install them.
 1. When everything is done loading, find the CodeTour for the video you're watching in the **CodeTours** pane in the **Explorer** in Visual Studio.
 Right-click on the CodeTour and select **Start Tour** to begin the walkthrough.
-The walkthrough is in English and basically follows the videos step-by-step (with additional information and links).
+The walkthrough is in English and follows the videos step-by-step (with additional information and links).

 ### Windows/macOS/Linux with Docker/containers and Visual Studio Code